 2011-12: Karlsson spent most of the year with Frolunda’s U18 team and played for Sweden’s U16 and U17 teams in international play as well as skating for Goteborg in the TV-Pucken tournament.
 Karlsson scored 12 goals with 19 assists in 28 U18 games and was +20 with 32 penalty minutes.
 Frolunda won the U18 bronze medal.
 In three matches with Sweden’s U17 team Karlsson scored 2 goals with 1 assist and he scored 2 goals with 6 assists in eight games with Sweden’s U16 team.
 He scored 6 goals with 6 assists in eight TV-Pucken games.

-As a player with a limited offensive upside, Karlsson has become a pest and fan-favorite wherever he has gone.
-He has been a point-per-game player at the junior level, and will need to bring some of that upside to Frolunda’s senior team if he is to spend the full year there.
+Karlsson has limited offensive upside but is a pest and has been a fan-favorite wherever he has gone.
+He has been a point-per-game player at the junior level and will need to bring some of that upside to Frolunda’s senior team if he is to spend the full year there.

 Karlsson skated in the Coyotes' prospect camp in July and was in Lake Placid with the Sweden U20 team over the summer.
 After spurning the Erie Otters of the OHL in favor of staying close to home, Karlsson has skated for Frolunda in Champions League play and will try to secure a spot on the club's SHL roster on a full-time basis in 2015-16.
 He is a candidate to play in his third World Juniors, which will take place in neighboring Finland.
 Whether Karlsson's decision to stay in Sweden reflects a lack of interest in playing in North America or a desire to compete at the men's level remains to be seen.
 Long-range he projects as a two-way forward with prototypical size and the demeanor to be successful in tight areas.